HeZhang1994/hypergraph-matching/README.md

 # HypergraphMatching
-This is a demo for reproducing hyper-graph matching of multi-source images.
+This is the MATLAB code for reproducing game theoretical hyper-graph matching of multi-source images.

-# License and Citation
+# Citation
-All code is provided for research purposes only and without any warranty.
-Any commercial use requires our consent.
-When using the code in your research work, please cite the following paper:
+All code is provided for research purposes only.
+If you use the code in your research work, please cite the following paper:

     @article{hz17HyperGraphMatch,
       title      = {Game theoretic hypergraph matching for multi-source image correspondences},